School of Social Welfare

 - Service in community centers, juvenile courts, and residential treatment centers.

-- Family services, substance use treatment, health care, and unemployment services.
+- Family services, substance use treatment, and unemployment services.

-- Services for the elderly in home care, nursing homes, and senior centers.
+- Services for older adults in home and community-based care, residential communities, and senior centers.

 - Community practice and social change.